thelukethorpe/packet_courier/README.md

 `length :: int64` ~ the scalar value associated with the duration, i.e.: there are **60** minutes in an hour.

 `timeUnit :: TimeUnit` ~ the unit associated with the duration, i.e.: there are 60 **minutes** in an hour.

+---

+#### Topology

+Constitutes exactly one of the following:

+- `custom :: CustomTopology`

+- `star :: StarTopology`

+- `ring :: RingTopology`

+- `linearDaisyChain :: LinearDaisyTopology`

+- `fullyConnectedMesh :: FullyConnectedMeshTopology`

+- `jointMesh :: JointMeshTopology`

+- `disjointMesh :: DisjointMeshTopology`

+A _joint mesh_ is a topology that consists of multiple sub-topologies connected together, whereby each sub-topology joins the mesh at a specific "joining" node.
+By way of analogy, if three companies were going to merge, then at least one spokesperson from each company would be needed to initiate some kind of negotiation.
+In this way, a joint mesh consists of multiple otherwise separate topologies that boast mutual connections at specific points of entry.

+A _disjoint mesh_, on the other hand, is a topology that consists of multiple sub-topologies that are totally disconnected from one another.

+---

+#### CustomTopology

+A custom topology allows users to simply enter each and every node and edge by hand.

+`commandNodes :: [CommandNode]` ~ the nodes of the topology.

+`connections :: [Connection]` ~ the edges of the topology.

+`joiningNodeName :: string` ~ _optional field_: the name of the node which has been nominated to serve as a point of entry in a joint mesh.
+If this field is left empty, then this topology will remain isolated even if it is used in the context of a joint mesh.

+---

+#### StarTopology

+A topology that consists of a central server and clients which connect to it.
+Node names are procedurally generated.
+The "joining node" is always the server.

+`serverScript :: Script` ~ the script which gets run on the server node.

+`clientScript :: Script` ~ the script which gets run on the client node(s).

+`unidirectional :: boolean` ~ if set to `true`, then clients will be able to send packets to the server, but not the other way around.

+`size :: int32` ~ the number of clients in the topology.
+Even if set to zero, the server will still persist.

+`networkConditions :: [NetworkCondition]` ~ the server-client network conditions.

+---

+#### RingTopology

+A topology that consists of nodes connected in a linear, cyclic chain.
+Node names are procedurally generated.
+The "joining node" is chosen at random due to the symmetric nature of the topology.

+`script :: Script` ~ the script which gets run on each node.

+`unidrectional :: boolean` ~ if set to `true`, then nodes will only be able to pass packets in one direction around the ring.

+`size :: int32` ~ the number of nodes in the ring.

+`networkConditions :: [NetworkCondition]` ~ the network conditions between nodes in the ring.

+---

+#### LinearDaisyChainTopology

+A topology that consists of nodes connected in a linear, non-cyclic chain, i.e.: a ring with a link broken.
+Node names are procedurally generated.
+The "joining node" is the "last" node in the chain: in a bidirectional chain, this could be either end; in a unidirectional chain, this is the _sink node_, i.e.: where all packets will end up if the network is flooded.

+`script :: Script` ~ the script which gets run on each node.

+`unidrectional :: boolean` ~ if set to `true`, then nodes will only be able to pass packets in one direction down the chain.

+`size :: int32` ~ the number of nodes in the chain.

+`networkConditions :: [NetworkCondition]` ~ the network conditions between nodes in the chain.

+---

+#### FullyConnectedMeshTopology

+A topology where every node is connected to every other node.
+Node names are procedurally generated.
+The "joining node" is chosen at random due to the symmetric nature of the topology.

+`script :: Script` ~ the script which gets run on each node.

+`size :: int32` ~ the number of nodes in the mesh.

+`networkConditions :: [NetworkCondition]` ~ the network conditions between nodes in the mesh.

+---

+#### JointMeshTopology

+`jointTopologies :: [Topology]` ~ the topologies which are to be joint-up into a mesh.

+`networkConditions :: [NetworkCondition]` ~ the network conditions used in the connections between topologies.

+`joiningNodeName :: string` ~ _optional field_: the name of the node which has been nominated to serve as a point of entry in a _recursive_ joint mesh, i.e.: a joint mesh of joint meshes.
+If this field is left empty, then this topology will remain isolated even if it is used in the context of a joint mesh.

+---

+#### DisjointMeshTopology

+`disjointTopologies :: [Topology]` ~ the topologies which are to coexist in a disjoint mesh.

+`joiningNodeName :: string` ~ _optional field_: the name of the node which has been nominated to serve as a point of entry in a _recursive_ joint mesh, i.e.: a joint mesh of (dis)joint meshes.
+If this field is left empty, then this topology will remain isolated even if it is used in the context of a joint mesh.